-Once students become accustomed to these music rules and are comfortable using them on a daily basis, the abstract idea of playing musically begins to permeate them, and they naturally begin to make the shift from playing musically in a concrete way, to playing musically in the truest sense of the word.
+Once students become accustomed to these music rules and are comfortable using them on a daily basis, the abstract idea of playing musically begins to permeate them.
+They naturally begin to make the shift from playing musically in a concrete way to playing musically in the truest sense of the word.

 What are YOUR tried and true aids that are your go-to tips to help your piano students play musically?
 Let us know by leaving a comment below.